erickoch3/udacity-cloud-devops-capstone/README.md

 # Chinese News Clustering

 A DevOps project to demonstrate auto-deploying a microservice application using Docker via blue-green deployment.
+In particular, we deploy a personally built clustering application to generate clusters of Chinese news articles.

+In this project's initial (simple) scope, I have locally scraped the articles and uploaded them as part of the container.
+In the future, I plan to implement a database as described below.

 ## Design